Chesty Puller: Death and legacy

 Following his retirement Puller lived in Saluda, Virginia, where he was later buried after his death on October 11, 1971, at Christ Church Cemetery next to his wife.

-Puller remains a well-known figure in U.S. Marine Corps folklore, with both true and exaggerated tales of his experiences being constantly recounted among U.S. Marines.
+Puller remains a well-known figure in U.S. Marine Corps folklore with both true and exaggerated tales of his experiences being constantly recounted among U.S. Marines.

-A common incantation in U.S. Marine Corps boot camp is to end one's day with the declaration, "Good night, Chesty, wherever you are!"
+A common practice in U.S. Marine Corps boot camp is to end one's day with the declaration, "Good night, Chesty, wherever you are!"
 Another common encouragement is "Chesty Puller never quit!"

 In U.S. Marine Corps recruit training and OCS cadences, Marines chant "It was good for Chesty Puller/And it's good enough for me" as well as "Tell Chesty Puller I did my best."—Chesty is symbolic of the esprit de corps of the Marines.

 Also, the recruits sing "Chesty Puller was a good Marine and a good Marine was he."

 U.S. Marines, while doing pull-ups, will tell each other to "do one for Chesty!"

 Puller insisted upon good equipment and discipline; once he came upon a second lieutenant who had ordered an enlisted man to salute him 100 times for missing a salute.
 Puller told the lieutenant, "You were absolutely correct in making him salute you 100 times, Lieutenant, but you know that an officer must return every salute he receives.
-Now return them all, and I will keep count."
+Now return them all and I will keep count."

 While on duty in Hawaii and inspecting the armory, Puller fined himself $100 for accidentally discharging a .45 caliber pistol indoors, although the charge for his men was only $20.

 A section of Virginia Highway 33 running from West Point to the Gloucester County community of Glenns is named Lewis B Puller Memorial Highway.

+Puller was also a life-long freemason.
+He was made a master mason at Hiram Lodge Number 57 in Virginia, where he was a member until his death.